What is menopause?

 - Er Xian Tang, used for mixed Kidney Yin and Yang symptoms, with general coldness, with hot flashes, night sweat, irritability, and fatigue

 In combination, acupuncture and Chinese medicine can effectively treat hot flushes, night sweats, promote mental stability, and strengthen the body.

-If you are going through menopause, you will be surprised by how effectively it can be treated by Chinese medicine and acupuncture.
 To find out more, make an appointment to come in and speak with our experienced and qualified traditional Chinese practitioners.